QuincyBrokaw/CSE210-03/README.md

 The program must have at least 16 classes.
 The program must remain true to game play described in the overview.

-People who worked on the game: Ari-John Katia, Skylee Schleich, Quincy Brokaw, Ana Nayeli Sanchez, Sergio Benavides
+People who worked on the game: Ari-John Katia, Skylee Schleich, Quincy Brokaw, Ana Nayeli Sanchez, Sergio Benavides.